tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - Issuer Name: The name that identifies the Issuer, which is an entity that can generate tokens for a Client using one or more issuance protocols.
-- Issuer Key: Keying material that can be used with an issuance protocol to create a signed token.
+- Token Key: Keying material that can be used with an issuance protocol to create a signed token.
 - Origin Name: The name that identifies the Origin, as included in a TokenChallenge.